mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

     * token indexing — stores those tokens into the index
         * sent to Lucene to be indexed for the document
         * make up the inverted index
-* analysis chain during full-text field indexing is also used at search time
 * the query text undergoes the same analysis before the terms are looked up in the index
 ### node
 * node is an instance of Elasticsearch
 * multiple nodes can join the same cluster